Dagohoy rebellion: Bohol revolutionary government

 Dagohoy defeated the Spanish forces sent against him.
-He established an independent government in the mountains of Bohol on 20 December 1745, and had 3,000 followers, which subsequently increased to 20,000.
+He established an independent government in the mountains of Bohol on December 20, 1745, and had 3,000 followers, which subsequently increased to 20,000.
 His followers remained unsubdued in their mountains stronghold and, even after Dagohoy's death, continued to defy Spanish power.

 One reason for his success is his reliance on collective farming practices.
 After the death of Spanish landlords, the farmers wanted to begin farming again.
 Many farmers wanted to institute land reform but the Revolutionary Cabinet decided that they should work in umahang communal or communal farms.
-Farmers would be the owners of the farms they would work in & have a say in its affairs.
+Farmers would be the owners of the farms they would work in and have a say in its affairs.
 More than 15 dozen farms were collectivized in Bohol.
-This helped the revolution to have the least amount of food shortages no matter the turbulent weather & made the Bohol of today an agricultural superpower.
+This helped the revolution to have the least amount of food shortages no matter the turbulent weather and made the Bohol of today an agricultural powerhouse.

 A cave in Danao was the headquarters of Dagohoy.
 Many passages within Dagohoy's cave led underwater to dry land, and it is said that every time Spaniards searched the cave, Dagohoy could swim underwater through this passage to hide in the breathing space.